dongju0561/Dogbnb/README.md

 # Dogbnb

-This app clone "airbnb" for practicing using SwiftUI and we will add function for pet lover
+This app clone "airbnb" for practicing using SwiftUI and we will add functions for pet lover

 <img src="https://user-images.githubusercontent.com/77201628/203552707-30785bad-978e-463e-a4d2-7b08584c9748.gif" width=250 height=400>